chainer/chainermn/docs/source/installation/guide.rst

 They are automatically installed when you install ChainerMN via PyPI.

 However, among them, we need to be a little careful about MPI4py.
-It links to MPI at the installation time, so please be sure to properly configure environment variables so that MPI is available at the installation time.
+It links to MPI at installation time, so please be sure to properly configure environment variables so that MPI is available at installation time.
 In particular, if you have multiple MPI implementations in your environment, please expose the implementation that you want to use both when you install and use ChainerMN.